 - Heat a non-stick pan on medium-high heat for 30-45 seconds.
 Add oil and cumin seeds (steps 1 & 2).

 - When you hear the cumin seeds begin to sizzle, add chopped onion and jalapeno (steps 3 & 4).
-Saute for 2-3 minutes.
+Sauté for 2-3 minutes.

-- Stir in finely chopped ginger, salt, coriander, garam masala, red chili powder and Amchur Turn off the heat. (steps 5 & 6).
+- Stir in finely chopped ginger, salt, coriander, garam masala, red chili powder, and Amchur.
+Turn off the heat. (steps 5 & 6).

 - Add mashed potatoes and mix everything to combine (step 7).
 Then, add thawed peas and chopped cilantro (step 8).